gerardPlanella/multiagent-particle-envs/README.md

 **Status:** Archive (code is provided as-is, no updates expected)

-# Multi-Agent Particle Environment
+# Multi-Agent Tile Environment

-A simple multi-agent particle world with a continuous observation and discrete action space, along with some basic simulated physics.
+Adapted from the [Multiagent-Particle-Envs](https://github.com/openai/multiagent-particle-envs) repo by OpenAI, originally used in the paper [Multi-Agent Actor-Critic for Mixed Cooperative-Competitive Environments](https://arxiv.org/pdf/1706.02275.pdf).

-Used in the paper [Multi-Agent Actor-Critic for Mixed Cooperative-Competitive Environments](https://arxiv.org/pdf/1706.02275.pdf).
+Environments modified to support toroidal environments.

 ## Getting started: